· The Bloomfield Team

 5. You Need to Grow Without Adding Proportional Headcount

-This is the indicator that comes from the business plan, not the shop floor.
+This indicator comes from the business plan.

 AI creates that leverage.
 A quoting tool lets one estimator handle the volume that used to require two.
 A knowledge engine lets junior operators perform at a level that previously required years of experience.
-A production dashboard gives the operations team visibility that used to require dedicated schedulers and expeditors chasing updates across systems.
+A production dashboard gives the operations team visibility that used to require dedicated schedulers chasing updates across systems.

 The Readiness That Matters